 Dine-in establishments can operate.
 Dine-in guidance can be found here.
 All openings are voluntary.

-As the Governor provides updated information about returning, the Gila Bend Chamber of Commerce will continue to provide the information as quickly as possible.
+As the Governor provides updated information about returning, the Gila Bend Chamber of Commerce will continue to provide the information that pertains to businesses and COVID19, as quickly as possible.